mfem/mfem/CONTRIBUTING.md

 5. To test the PR thoroughly before merging in *next*.
 The PR author is also encouraged to perform testing and inform the reviewers about the results.

-6. To monitor the PR impact on the testing in the *next* branch and alert the editors that the PR is ready for merging in *master*.
+6. To monitor the PR impact on the testing in the *next* branch and alert the editors that the PR is ready for merging in *main*.

 7. The review of bugfixes should be expedited proportional to their importance.
 The review window can be much less than three weeks in such cases.